Public Affairs

 The American Podiatric Medical Association (APMA) conducts public education campaigns, including one during Foot Health Awareness Month in April and one in November for Diabetes Awareness Month.
 To access information about the most recent campaigns, see the information below.

-The APMA Fall 2022 Diabetes Awareness Month campaign provided individual members and practices with resources via the APMA digital toolkit to promote their expertise and educate current and prospective patients.
-These downloadable resources included a press release, a physician referral letter, sample social media posts, and logos.
+The APMA Fall 2024 Diabetes Awareness Month campaign provided individual members and practices with resources via the APMA Digital Tool Kit to promote their expertise and educate current and prospective patients.
+These downloadable resources include a tip sheet (handout), press release, sample social media posts, and graphics.
 Campaign information is available at www.apma.org/diabetes.

 FPMA